Giant's Church: Description

 The stone enclosures are rectangular or oval boulder embankments.
 Around forty sites are known, located in a 400 km strip on the northwest coast of Finland (Ostrobothnia).
 Although located inland today, they were probably originally on the seashore.
 There is no hard evidence as to their intended use.
-It is possible they were used by hunters of seals on the Spring ice, who were away from their usual dwelling places.
+It is possible they were used by hunters of seals on spring ice, who were away from their usual dwelling places.

 One of the largest known sites is Kastelli Giant's Church, which encloses an area of 60 by 35 m.
 The Giants' Churches have been dated to the "subneolithic" (ie. Mesolithic people who are beginning to use Neolithic artefacts) around 3500–2000 BC.
 By 1500 BC they were abandoned.